Relayium

 It's better than nothing, but the password often travels the same way as the file — in the same email thread, for instance — which undoes the protection, and zip encryption implementations vary widely in strength.
 A tool built around end-to-end encryption removes that weak link by never needing a shared password at all.

-In realtime mode, no — the file streams directly between the two browsers and nothing is stored.
+In realtime mode, Relayium keeps no server-side copy or transfer history: WebRTC is direct on the same LAN, while cross-network browser sessions use TURN by design to carry end-to-end encrypted ciphertext the relay cannot read or decrypt.
 For a stored link, the server holds only encrypted ciphertext it cannot read, until the link expires or is downloaded once if you chose burn-after-read.

 On the same network, neither side needs an account.
 Sending across networks by pairing code, or creating a stored link, requires the sender to sign in — but the person receiving never needs an account, whichever mode is used.

 Curious whether a tool actually protects what it claims to?
-Start a transfer and see the verification code and the zero-knowledge link for yourself.
+Start a transfer, turn on advanced verification, and see the verification code and the zero-knowledge link for yourself.

 Try Relayium now